USEPA/SERTO/docs/README.rst

 Copyright and license
 ================================

-SERTO is released under the MIT license (see `LICENSE <https://github.com/USEPA/SERTO/blob/dev/docs/license.rst>`_ ) for more details.
+SERTO is released under the MIT license (see `LICENSE <https://github.com/USEPA/SERTO/blob/dev/docs/license.rst>`_ for more details).

 SERTO also leverages a variety of third-party software packages, which have separate licensing policies.
+Please refer to the `third-party software <>`_ section of the documentation for more information about the third-party software packages used in SERTO.

 Copyright
 ------------
 .. code-block:: none

-MIT License
+License
 -------------------------
-.. include:: LICENSE.rst
+.. include:: license.rst